-To configure options for the viewer, go to Live View Config > Viewer Settings.
+Options for the viewer are configured under Live View Config > Viewer Settings.

-- Select Show viewer toolbar to display the AXIS Media Control (AMC) or the QuickTime viewer toolbar under the video image in your browser. - H.264 decoder installation.
+- The Show viewer toolbar option will display the AXIS Media Control (AMC) or the QuickTime viewer toolbar under the video image in your browser. - H.264 decoder installation.
 The administrator can disable installation of the H.264 decoder included with AXIS Media Control.
 This is used to prevent installation of unlicensed copies.
-Further decoder licenses can be purchased from your Axis reseller. - Select Enable recording button to enable recording from the Live View page.
-This button is available when using the AMC viewer.
+Further decoder licenses can be purchased from your - Select Show crosshair in PTZ joystick mode to enable a cross that will indicate the center of the image in PTZ joystick mode. - Select Use PTZ joystick mode as default to enable joystick mode.
+The mode can be changed temporarily from the PTZ control panel. - You can enable recording from the Live View page.
 The recordings are saved to the location specified in the AMC Control Panel.
-See AXIS Media Control (AMC), on page 9.
+See AXIS Media Control (AMC), on page 13.